SarvagyaSrivastava56/ucs503p-202526odd-greenbyte/DEPLOYMENT_OPTIONS.md

-# 🚀 Deployment Options for Campus Event Hub
+# 🚀 Deployment Options for UniConnect

 Your app is ready to deploy on multiple platforms!
 Here are the **best free options** that support multiple concurrent users: